 Contents

-Blog / What is cookieless tracking?
-Methods and practical implementations
+Blog / What is cookieless tracking and how to implement it?

 What cookies are actually used for.
 The story of cookie appearance and deprecation